fred4impact/devops-3-Tier-app/README.md

    ```

    The application will start, and you can access it via the specified host and port in your configuration.

+## added a docker-compose.yml
+run with these
+docker-compose up --build

 ## License